fusiondirectory/fusiondirectory-user-manual/source/plugins/systems/functionalities.rst

 .. image:: images/systems-icon-main.png
    :alt: Picture of Systems icon in FusionDirectory

-You are now on Systems main page
+You are now on Systems main page and we will create a server as an example

 .. image:: images/systems-main-page.png
    :alt: Picture of Systems main page in FusionDirectory